mattegan/Dummy.js/README.md

 #####*sendDataExpectResponse*(data, response, responseCallback(expected, data))

-Takes three arguments:

 * **data** : the data to send to the server
 * **response** : the response to be expecting from the server
 * **responseCallback** : the callback to call when the server has (or has not) received data in response to sending data, the callback will have two arguments, a boolean that is true or false depending on the server's response matching the response expected, and a data object, that contains the data the server actually received

-#####notes
+###important things
+---
 Right now, only send more data to the server in callbacks that the Dummy calls.
-This keeps weird race conditions from happening.
+This keeps weird  conditions from happening.
 I am working on an implementation around this issue.

 This project is very short and sweet, however, I will be making changes to it frequently.

-Thanks!
+Feel free to fork me.
+Also, feel free to comment on my coding style, I'm new to Javascript, and I'm not sure if I'm doing it right.

+*Thanks!*